 - Use a Topographic Map

 There are websites that list a city’s latitude, longitude, and magnetic declination angle, which makes it possible to look up an area’s declination angle ahead of time.
-However, using a website probably is not the best option if you need to always be aware of what direction you are heading in.
+An website doesn’t always help, it depends on the situation and the area you are heading to.

 Read The Declination Angle